-You've carefully sown your seeds in pots or seed trays, and now tiny seedlings are emerging?
+You've carefully sown your seeds in pots or trays, and now tiny shoots are appearing?
 Congratulations!
 But for them to grow into beautiful vegetables or flowers, an essential step awaits: transplanting.

 Transplanting involves moving a young plant into a larger pot or directly into the ground to give it more space and nutrients.

-- Give roots more space and prevent them from becoming tangled.
+- Providing more space for the roots and preventing them from becoming tangled.

-- Strengthen the plant by stimulating its root system.
+- Strengthening the plant by stimulating its root system.

-- Promote vigorous growth with access to more nutrients.
+- Promoting vigorous growth with access to more nutrients.

 What happens if you don't transplant?

-- Seedlings remain weak, fragile, and their growth slows down.
+- The plants remain weak, fragile, and their growth slows down.

-- They grow poorly due to lack of nutrients.
+- They grow poorly due to a lack of nutrients.

 - They become more susceptible to diseases and moisture.